wilderlopes/notes/README.md

 > - Each new "post" is stacked at the top of the document.
 It is dated and sometimes contains a hastag to associate it to a group of notes
 > - Keep it simple

+## 2023 Nov 12th

+## Open-source vs. Source-available licenses

+I have been reading all I can find about business that are built on top of code that is available for free.

+Companies that choose that approach usually rely on one of the following two categories of software licenses: *open-source* (as per the definition of the [open source initiative](https://opensource.org/) or *source-available*.

+These licenses differ in one key point: while both enable free access to the source code, *source-available* licenses prevent thrid parties from using the code to create a competing business offering.
+As explained in this great post by Vlad A. Ionescu entitled [Earthly Switches to Open-source](https://earthly.dev/blog/earthly-open-source/), *the main reason for using a more restrictive license is to prevent the competition from offering your product as a service*.

+Despite the noble function of protecting the underdogs (who create and share their code with the community) against the advances of hyperscalers that want to create competing business offers, adopting source-available licenses for dev tools creates a point of friction for onboarding new users, including enterprise users, who are not entirely sure if they can use source-available software inside their own products.
+This might even culminate in losing clients.
+On the other hand, every company understands open-source software, and they know they can use it inside their own offerings without risks.

+The post mentioned above explores the learnings of Earthly when trying to use source-available instead open-source licenses to distribute their product.
+They ended up **switching back to plain open-source** after negative feedback from contributors and clients, plus an increase in friction during the onboarding of enterprise clients who wanted to incorporate
+Earthly's software inside their own offerings (without being competitors).

+The **key takeaway** is: if your business can benefit from sharing the source code for free with the community, and your are developing something to empower developers, make sure to choose a open-source license instead of a source-available.

 ## 2023 Nov 7th

 During my career so far, and specially now as I build ogre.run, I have stumbled upon many new insights on what makes a dev tool great.